Medical education in Wales: Medical schools

-Since 2019, Bangor University offers a Graduate Entry Medicine course in collaboration with Cardiff University.
-In January 2023, it was confirmed that Bangor University would be forming a North Wales Medical School, teaching and awarding a full medical degree from September 2024.
+In 2019, Bangor University began a Graduate Entry Medicine course in collaboration with Cardiff University.
+In January 2023, it was confirmed that Bangor University would be forming North Wales Medical School, teaching and awarding both four-year graduate entry medicine and five-year undergraduate courses from September 2024.
+The new medical school offers 140 places, set to be expanded to capacity from 2029.

 Welsh medium education

-Medical students in Wales would have the option to study at least 30% of their degree in Welsh for the first time from 2015 according to Coleg Cymraeg Cenedlaethol, and receving a scholarship by doing so.
+Medical students in Wales would have the option to study at least 30% of their degree in Welsh for the first time from 2015 according to Coleg Cymraeg Cenedlaethol, and receive a scholarship by doing so.
 In 2021 there were 71 students in Wales pursuing their medical studies in Welsh.

 In 2017 a six-part television series, Doctoriaid Yfory, followed students at Cardiff University who were able to use the Welsh language as part of the training, preparing them in particular to work in Welsh-speaking areas of Wales.